videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/getting-started.md

 Video SDK enables easy to use one-to-one and group call support with voice only and voice + video call modes.

-:::important
+:::Default Quota

-Maximum 50 participants can join in one meeting at a same time.
+A maximum of 50 participants can be added in one room.

-By default maximum 15 participants can become active speakers at a same time.
+And a maximum of 15 videos can be shown in a single meeting.
+If your application necessitates a higher quota, please contact us [https://www.videosdk.live/contact]

 :::